zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ## Testing

-We should test that snapshots are take on all servers.
+We should test that snapshots are take on all servers and fail over is still possible.
+Furthermore I would expect that instances which are started on a leader will continue after fail-over.

 ### Integration